KateKurakina/rsschool-cv/cv.md

 I don't have too much experience only university program.

 ## Education
-I study at [MIREA](https://www.mirea.ru/) University in the field of software engineering.
+I study at [RTU MIREA](https://www.mirea.ru/) University in the field of software engineering.

 ## English
 > Intermediate